ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • hyperviscosity syndrome (corpuscular or noncorpuscular), in which thrombosis and stasis in the microcirculation lead to hypoxia

-• polycythemia vera or another myeloproliferative disease
+• polycythemia vera or other myeloproliferative diseases

 • macroglobulinemia, cryoglobulinemia, etc.